[ UP to International Mailing Address Formats Main Page ]

 The University has its own internal postal service and all external mail is delivered to the internal post office and then it's the university's own problem to find the final recipient.
 So if the letter is intended for a specific person, his/her name and name or department should be written as well.

-Searching for Norwegian Zip Codes
+Search for Norwegian Postal Codes / Postcodes

 About This Page